 Proximity to these kinds of NGOs and international organizations allows for networking and connecting with important decisionmakers.
 This is why some of the world’s best LL.M. programs in Human Rights Law are located in important hubs like Geneva—home to groups like the Human Rights Council—and New York City, home to the United Nations headquarters

-After completing an LL.M.
-Human Rights Law, many graduates go on to work in international law firms dealing with human rights issues, as well as NGOs and other organizations.
+After completing a Human Rights LL.M., many graduates go on to work in international law firms dealing with human rights issues, as well as NGOs and other organizations.

 Students who study at Columbia can take advantage of the school’s Human Rights Institute, which serves as a hub for human rights research and events.
 Although the school does not offer a specialized LL.M. in Human Rights, it does offer many relevant opportunities for LL.M. students interested in human rights law, including the Human Rights LL.M.
 Fellowship, which offers tuition waivers and in some cases a living stipend.
 LL.M. students also have access to a Human Rights Clinic and social justice initiatives.View School Profile